rodolfoap/toolbox/docker/react-admin/README.md

 * The `bash-cli` file runs a bash command inside the container.
 * The `yarn-build` command is an example of how to run yarn commands inside the container.
+* If permission issues are present in the `/app` directory, just restart the container.
+The permissions will be corrected.